Porch portraits serving as fundraiser for Dakin Humane Society

 Springfield residents Danielle Eaton and her husband were among the first to be photographed professionally with their pets as part of a fundraiser for Dakin Humane Society.

 The couple donated $25 to Dakin to get their picture taken with their four legged friends.
-Danielle told 22News, it’s all part of the love they have for their pets.
+Eaton told 22News, it’s all part of the love they have for their pets.

-“A year and a half ago when he came into our lives….he’s just part of my life,” she expressed.
+“A year and a half ago but Fran came into our lives unexpectedly.
+We love them both very much…..they’re a huge part of our lives,” she expressed.

-If you’d like to have a picture taken with you’re pet by a professional photographer, donating their services or a donation of$25 to Dakin’s work with animals, click here.
+If you’d like to have a picture taken with your pet by a professional photographer to help fund Dakin’s work with animals, click here.